-This leukemia is rare in children, but it does occur.
+Chronic myeloid (myelogenous) leukemia (CML) is rare in children, but it does occur.
 Treatment in children is similar to what is used for adults.

-Targeted drugs, such as imatinib (Gleevec) and dasatinib (Sprycel), attack cells with the Philadelphia chromosome, which is the key gene abnormality in CML cells.
+Targeted drugs, such as imatinib (Gleevec), dasatinib (Sprycel), and nilotinib (Tasigna), attack cells with the Philadelphia chromosome, which is the key gene abnormality in CML cells.
 These drugs are usually very good at controlling CML, often for long periods of time and with less severe side effects than chemotherapy drugs.
-However, these drugs do not seem to cure CML when used alone, and they must be taken every day.
+However, it's not yet clear if these drugs can cure CML when used alone, and they must be taken every day.

-For more information on CML and its treatment, see Leukemia--Chronic Myeloid.
+For more information on CML and its treatment, see Chronic Myeloid Leukemia.